*Spend $35 For Free Shipping*

 Description

-This attractive perennial looks wonderful when covered in flower from early summer.
-The pale, lavender-blue flowers perfectly complement the hairy, scalloped and wrinkled, silvery, blue-green leaves.
+This attractive perennial looks wonderful when covered in flower from early summer with its pale, lavender-blue flowers perfectly complement the hairy, scalloped and wrinkled, silvery, blue-green leaves.
+From afar the flowers appear as a haze of blue.
+It is a magnet for butterflies, hummingbirds and especially bees.

 Find your Climate Zone